-Ask Experts Questions for FREE Help!
+Ask Experts Questions for FREE Help !

 New Member

-dishwasher running smells like rotten eggs
+Dishwasher running smells like rotten eggs

 Two yr old Kitchenaid D/W problem started about this summer and progressively worse with smell of rotten eggs, sulphur smell when D/W is running you can smell it coming from vent in D/W and around D/W and when it drains into disposal.
 First I tried totally cleaning disposal which we rarely use with lemons, baking soda, a bit of bleach.
 Smell also seems to emit from tube that D/W connects into disposal, so I tried cleaning the stainless tub of d/w with everything including bleach finally called service and for $100 he cleaned out from underneath housing in bottom of D/W, grease/soap scum.
-Problem was rectified for abt a week then it came back.
-And I was very careful not to put too much deteregent,always run hot water before putting d/w on, but smell which was gone for abt a week retuned... needless to say I called back service he looked to see if there was more scum and it was clean... the smell is so bad that I cannot be in kitchen when it is running.
-I have even tried a d/w cleaner and ran that thru, also I always use hi-temp scrub hoping the hot water will get rid of smell, I basically wash my dishes before I put in they do not sit in for a long time.
+Problem was rectified for about a week then it came back.
+And I was very careful not to put too much deteregent,always run hot water before putting d/w on, but smell which was gone for about a week retuned... needless to say I called back service he looked to see if there was more scum and it was clean... the smell is so bad that I cannot be in kitchen when it is running.
+I have even tried a d/w cleaner and ran that through, also I always use hi-temp scrub hoping the hot water will get rid of smell, I basically wash my dishes before I put in they do not sit in for a long time.
 I am at my wits end.
-Told my husband I want a new d/w..last d/w was a 25 yr old plus Hobart never had this problem.
+Told my husband I want a new d/w.. last d/w was a 25 yr old plus Hobart never had this problem.
 Is there anyone who could advise?
 The next service call, he said he will put a new tube connection from d/w to disposal.

 speedball1's Avatar